melindasusanto/dhsi-project/pages/about.md

 {% include feature/mini-map.html latitude="6.926603032600703" longitude="79.86650045796733" height="350px" map-zoom="6" %}

 ## About this project
-This is a pilot project to re-connect sources to reconstruct an understanding of the historical environment of Sri Lanka as an island.
+This project aims to re-connect digital sources to reconstruct an understanding of the historical environment of Sri Lanka as an island.

-The materials featured in this project has been drawn from digitised collections at various institutions and libraries:
+The materials featured have been drawn from digital collections at the following institutions and libraries:

 Charles E Jarvis (2016).
 [Hermann Herbarium Data set](https://doi.org/10.5519/0062484), Natural History Museum London, United Kingdom.